J. Michael Holloway, Attorney

 Sale On Premises

-Pursuant to an Order of the Circuit Court for Baltimore County, passed in the manner of James Bales, Case No. C-03-FM-20-004621, the undersigned will sell at Public Auction, on the premises the property described above.
+Pursuant to an Order of the Circuit Court for Baltimore County, passed in the matter of Betty Donlin, Case No. 03-T-14-000008, the undersigned will sell at public auction the property as noted above.

 NOTE: The information contained herein has been obtained from sources deemed reliable and is believed to be accurate.
 However, no express or implied warranty is made or may be inferred from any such representation.
 Dimensions, square footage and acreage contained herein are more or less.
 Prospective purchasers are encouraged to perform their own due diligence, in advance of the auction, regarding the permitted uses of the property.

 The property is in fee simple and sold free and clear of liens.
-Baltimore County Deed Book SM 11604, page 153.
+Baltimore County Deed Book SM 10762, Page 282.

 Purchasers may petition for a reduction in the assessment of their property in conjunction with a purchase price substantially less than the currently assessed value of the property.
 Purchasers are encouraged to contact the Maryland State Department of Assessments & Taxation concerning the appeals process, and may see the following link for helpful information: Assessment Appeal Process – dat.maryland.gov

 Please see the contract of sale for complete terms.